ClementTsang/bottom/docs/content/support.md

 #### macOS

-- The process widget may require elevated access (ex: `sudo btm`) to gather all data in some cases.
+- The process widget may require elevated access (ex: `sudo btm`) to gather all data in some cases. _Please note that you should be certain that you trust any software you grant root privileges._

 ## Unofficial support